 Linguiça or Chorizo commonly called as Goan Pork Sausages by tourists are typically sausages strung together with a thick thread and are usually sold by the kilo if you purchase them fresh off a butcher.
 Branded sausages however are available in packs of a quarter kilo onwards.
 While I used an unbranded string of sausages, some of the well known branded ones in Goa are Joao’s & Costas.
 In Mumbai you can find them in Jude Cold Storage in Pali, Bandra

 Chorizo Pulao | Goan Pork Sausage Pulao

 - 1-1/2 cups Basmati rice

-- 1/4 tsp turmeric powder
+- 1/4 teaspoon turmeric powder

-- 1 tbsp ginger garlic paste
+- 1 tablespoon ginger & garlic paste

-- 2 bullion/stock cubes
+- 1-2 bullion/stock cubes

-- 2 medium onions chopped fine
+- 2 medium onions, chopped fine

-- 2 small tomatoes finely chopped
+- 2 medium tomatoes, chopped fine

-- 1 green chilli slit
+- 1 green chilli, slit